 When the “who’s in charge” question is apparent, theoretically differences, disagreement, or conflict would not arise nor be addressed.
 It would be clear that the dominant individual’s preferences take the lead.
 If we focus on power and productivity in day-to-day relating within a Dominant—Non-Dominant dynamic, it will be experienced as more autocratic when it is demanding or domineering in nature.
 Such leaders are referred to as dominating, bossy, or dictatorial.
 Sharing of ideas and information feels unwelcome or stilted.
 Respect is absent, trust is not built, nor is it possible under these conditions.

-Entering into an on-going business partnership or transition to future partnership arrangement with a dominant leader of long experience can be challenging for all sides.
+Entering into an ongoing business partnership or transitioning to a future partnership arrangement with a dominant leader of long experience can be challenging for all sides.
 The transition should be well thought out, roles defined, and consequences discussed—for the satisfaction of all parties involved.

 No matter where you are in the development of your business or work relationships, take a look at 4 Times to Work with a Coach Skilled in Business Partnership Relationships if You Own or Are Starting a Business for thorough advice on when to seek guidance.

-A transition done with eyes-wide-open, in defined stages with opportunity for each party to make conscious adjustments in the power dynamic around goal setting, decision-making, and communication needs offers the greatest opportunity for a successful outcome.
+A transition is done with eyes-wide-open, in defined stages with an opportunity for each party to make conscious adjustments in the power dynamic around goal setting, decision-making, and communication needs to offer the greatest opportunity for a successful outcome.

 Ready to assess your business and relationships?
 We’re ready to talk about your needs when you are.